The Society's Purpose

 The Society presently consists of approximately one hundred-fifty members, most of whom reside in the Greater Boston area.
 Two business meetings are held each year, a semiannual spring gathering, and the annual meeting in the fall.
 Additionally, other social meetings, highlighted by a yearly Christmas Luncheon, are held.

-Also, the Society in accord with its By-Laws, and in cooperation with other similar organizations such as the Civil War Committee of the Union Club of Boston and Civil War Roundtable, participates in joint meetings.
+Also, the Society in accord with its By-Laws, and in cooperation with other like organizations such as the Civil War Committee of the Union Club of Boston and Civil War Roundtable, participates in joint meetings.

 The usual format is a social hour, dining and presentation by a guest lecturer or member.
 (Visit events page.)